2. Admission and Registration

 Deadlines for those seeking financial aid.
 The usual deadline for an applicant seeking financial aid to submit all materials is February 1 for summer or fall admission or October 1 for spring admission.
 Individual graduate programs may have earlier or later deadlines.
 Financial aid decisions are made soon after these program deadlines, and applicants whose materials have not been received may not be given full consideration.
 Applicants should contact the program of interest of them for current deadlines.

 In addition to meeting the general requirements for admission, applicants whose native language is not English must demonstrate sufficient competence in English to study effectively at the University.
 These applicants are required to take the Test of English as a Foreign Language (TOEFL) and to submit their scores to the Graduate and International Admissions Center.
-Copies of the TOEFL information bulletin are available from American embassies and consulates, offices of the United States Information Agency, and TOEFL/TSE Services, P O Box 6151, Princeton NJ 08541-6151, USA.
-Information is also available on-line.
+Copies of the TOEFL information bulletin are available from American embassies and consulates, offices of the United States Information Agency, and TOEFL Services, P O Box 6151, Princeton, New Jersey 08541-6151, USA.
+Information is also available at http://www.toefl.org/.

 Because transcripts from foreign universities require special evaluation, prospective international students are advised to submit their application forms, test scores, and transcripts well in advance of deadlines.
 Early submission gives the University enough time to process the application and gives the applicant enough time to obtain visas and make travel arrangements if admission is granted.
 A nonrefundable processing fee is required with each application for admission to the Graduate School, the McCombs School of Business, or the School of Law.
 All payments must be in US dollars and drawn on US banks.
 Current fee amounts are given in General Information.

-International students must maintain approved comprehensive health insurance or coverage.
-The student's registration bill includes the premium for the University health insurance policy, unless approval to substitute alternate, comparable coverage has been given by the International Office.
+International students on nonimmigrant visas must maintain approved comprehensive health insurance or coverage.
+The student's registration bill includes the insurance premium.

 All graduate students are expected to enroll and pay tuition and fees by the twelfth class day of the fall semester and the spring semester of each academic year until they graduate.
 A student who does not do so must apply for readmission in order to return to the University.
 He or she must submit an Application for Readmission to the Graduate and International Admissions Center by the deadline given in General Information and must pay the general application fee.
 The fee is waived if the student has received an official leave of absence.
 The student must also obtain the approval of the graduate adviser in the program in which he or she was last enrolled.
 To change to a different major, the student must submit an Application to Another Graduate Major to the Graduate and International Admissions Center; for additional information, see the section "Application to Another Graduate Major (Change of Major)."

-A graduate student who is admitted to the University through a reciprocal exchange program is classified as a nondegree student.
+A student who is admitted to the University through a reciprocal exchange program is classified as a nondegree student, either graduate or undergraduate.
 An exchange student may not register for more than two long-session semesters and one summer session.
 The transferability of academic credit to the student's home institution is determined by the home institution.

 An exchange student who wishes to take a graduate course must obtain the approval of the instructor and of the graduate adviser for the program that offers the course, must meet all course prerequisites, and must meet any other requirements affecting nondegree students.
 The rules that apply to nondegree students are given in General Information.

-University students register for each semester and summer session either through the registrar's on-line services (ROSE) or through the Texas Enrollment Exchange telephone registration system (TEX).
+University students register for each semester and summer session either through the Texas Enrollment Exchange telephone registration system (TEX) or through the registrar's online services (ROSE).
 Complete information about the registration process is given in the Course Schedule.

 Applicants are notified by mail of their admission or denial.
 Admitted applicants should notify their graduate advisers as soon as possible whether they plan to accept admission.
 Either in an interview or by correspondence, the admitted applicant should then learn the specific requirements of his or her graduate program.
 Students should consult the Course Schedule to learn whether advising before registration is required in their major area.